labex-labs/open-source-labs/python/python-mastery/lab-ex2-5-make-a-custom-container/en/step4.md

         self.numrides.append(d['rides'])
 ```

+In this code, we define a class named `RideData` that inherits from `Sequence`.
+The `__init__` method initializes four empty lists, each representing a column of data.
+The `__len__` method returns the length of the container, which is the same as the length of the `routes` list.
+The `__getitem__` method allows us to access a specific record by index, returning it as a dictionary.
+The `append` method adds a new record to the container by appending values to each column list.

-2. Now, let's implement a function that reads the bus ride data into our custom container:
+2. Now, we need a function to read the bus ride data into our custom container.
+Add the following function to the `readrides.py` file.

 ```python
 # Add this to readrides.py